Robicus/gse-study/Security Technologies Domain/Common Tools/common_tools.md

 hping3 -S [IP address]
 ```

-Running hping3 with TCP SYNC flags and a spoofed source address:
+Running hping3 with TCP SYN flags and a spoofed source address:

 ```
 hping3 [IP Address] -a [spoofed IP] -S
 ```

+### Dumpsec

+Dumpsec gathers information about a remote host without providing valid authentication; you gain info on registry, file system, and printers; users and groups; policies, rights, and services.

 ### etc...